Multiple Access Channel with Common Message and Secrecy constraint: Introduction

-This paper is organized as follows.
-In Section II, the notations and system model are described.
-In Section III, an outer and inner bound on the secrecy capacity region of discrete memoryless MAWC-CM are established.
-An achievable secrecy rate region and an outer bound on the secrecy capacity region of Gaussian MAWC-CM are derived in Section IV.
+The rest of this paper is organized as follows.
+In Section~\ref{notationssec}, the notations and the system model are described.
+In Section~\ref{discreteinneroutersec}, outer and inner bounds on the secrecy capacity region of discrete memoryless MAWC-CM are established and it is shown that these bounds meet each other for the switch channel model.
+An achievable secrecy rate region and an outer bound on the secrecy capacity region of Gaussian MAWC-CM are derived in Section~\ref{gaussiansec}.
+Finally, Section~\ref{conclusions} concludes the paper.